 Transport is an important aspect of life in the Peak District National Park for visitors, residents and businesses.
 The Peak District is within one hour’s drive of 16 million people, and around 85% of visits to the national park are made by car, which places significant pressure on the environment.

 There is a core network of public transport routes to access the national park by bus and rail, plus a number of traffic-free trails that are suitable for walkers, cyclists and horse riders.

 The Peak District National Park Authority is not a highway authority and has no transport powers; we seek to influence and work proactively with our partners and those who do have powers to have a positive impact on transport within the national park.

 The Sustainable Transport Action Plan

-The plan contributes to the delivery of the transport components of the Authority’s National Park Management Plan.
-It also supports the delivery of the transport policies outlined in the Local Development Framework, which addresses the land use planning issues of travel and transport.
+The principles of the STAP continue to contribute to the delivery of the transport components of the Authority’s National Park Management Plan.
+It also supports the delivery of the transport policies outlined in the Local Plan, which addresses the land use planning issues of travel and transport.